mantisbt-plugins/EmailReporting/README.md

 Optional:

-* PHP 7 is supported from EmailReporting 0.9.2 and higher
+* PHP 7.0 is supported from EmailReporting 0.9.2 and higher
+* PHP 7.1 is supported from EmailReporting 0.10.0-DEV and higher
 * MantisBT 1.3.x is supported from EmailReporting 0.9.2 and higher
 * Preliminary support for MantisBT 2.0.x is available from EmailReporting 0.9.3 and higher.
 This is not ready for production environments.
 Please report any issues encountered.
 * Full support for MantisBT 2.x.x is available from EmailReporting 0.10.0 and higher.